 "Why?!
 Because you're black!!"

 Bob belongs to a lot of groups.
-For example, he might be a man, an atheist, a heterosexual, and he might also
+For example, he might be a man, an atheist, a heterosexual, and he might also have black skin.

 - The 3rd Rock from the Sun episode "Dick the Vote" included this subversion: